Thank You

 Source: Luzerne County

-Lackawanna County’s property tax rate is significantly higher than Luzerne County’s rate.
-For several reasons, however, this does not necessarily reflect actual property tax costs incurred by property owners.
-First, there are differences in how and when properties in the two counties were assessed.
-This means the two counties’ ratios of assessed value for tax purposes to actual market value are different.
+The three counties’ property tax rates vary significantly due to how and when properties in the counties were assessed.
+The ratios of assessed value for tax purposes to actual market value are different in each area, and in Wayne County the reassessment resulted in a higher ratio of assessed to actual value, so the decline in millage rates does not mean that property tax bills decreased.
 Furthermore, tax rates included in this report do not include school taxes, which typically comprise the largest portions of all property owners’ tax bills.

 Source: PA Department of Community & Economic Development